Council Plan - Corporate Theme: Organisation

 We will improve the way we learn from customer feedback, both positive and negative, and use this to improve services.
 We will also invest in our staff, ensuring they have the skills and knowledge to support customers and resolve queries at the point of contact wherever possible.

 We will improve the way we engage with local people to understand their opinions, needs and preferences and use this information to plan and deliver effective, efficient and inclusive services.
-The 2013 National Survey for Wales found that only 25% of respondents in Wrexham feel they can influence decisions affecting the local area.
+The 2014 National Survey for Wales found that only 18% of respondents in Wrexham feel they can influence decisions affecting the local area (which is a reduction from the 2013 figure) However, over recent years the number of consultations we conduct, and the number of responses we receive (to corporate consultations) has increased significantly.
 We will strive to improve the way we understand and respond to citizens so that people feel they can have a genuine influence on the local decisions that affect them.
+We will look to improve the way we give feedback to the public, and demonstrate how the results of consultation are used to inform decision making.

 We will monitor our success through: